 Sacramento Municipal Utility District (SMUD)

-Oklahoma Gas and Electric
+Oklahoma Gas and Electric (OG&E)

 Commonwealth Edison (ComEd)

-American Electric Power
+American Electric Power (AEP)

-Through this review, we have identified a variety of best practices and adapted those ideas for our island communities and our specific project.
+Through this review, we identified a variety of best practices and adapted those ideas for our island communities and our specific smart grid implementation.

+We learned many lessons.
 We learned the importance of engaging customers early and often.
 We learned that smart grid initiatives need to be treated as customer projects rather than infrastructure projects.
 We learned that a higher level of consumer engagement is necessary because smart grid solutions offer customers more options and more information about their energy use.
 We learned to inform customers as soon as possible so that they have more opportunity to learn about the benefits of smart grid solutions.
 Finally, we learned that early engagement consistently resulted in higher rates of customer acceptance.

 Proactively Addressing Customer Concerns

-While researching other smart grid implementations, the Hawaiian Electric Companies found that customers and the news media consistently raised concerns about three issues:
+While researching other smart grid implementations, we found that customers and the news media consistently raised concerns about three issues:

 Safety of smart meters and radio frequency emissions.

-Security of the communications infrastructure.
+Security of the communications network infrastructure.

 Privacy of customer data.